You are here

 Course Description: This four-week course will provide weekly readings, practical assignments, and supplementary resources.
 The instructor will share best practices, examples, and useful tips and techniques that can be applied immediately in your own library and community.
 During the course, you will participate in discussion forums and an online meeting where you can share your ideas and experiences and learn from other course participants.
 This course is open to library staff from all types of libraries (public, academic, school, and special).

-Pre-course work: Prior to the start of this course, please complete a brief worksheet (DOCX or PDF format) about your library’s technology instruction services.
+Pre-course work: Prior to the start of this course, please complete this brief worksheet about your library’s technology instruction services.
 This will help prepare you for the discussion in the first week of the course.
-You will be asked to submit the completed worksheet as part of your introduction in week 1 of the course.
+You will be asked to submit the completed worksheet at the start of the course.

 Course Outline: When you log in to the Infopeople online learning site, you will see weekly modules with these topics: